hantsy/jakartaee9-starter-boilerplate/docs/upgrade.md

 Here we will use Glassfish v6.0.0.M1 as target runtime , and manually upgrade my former [Jakarta EE 8 starter](https://github.com/hantsy/jakartaee8-starter) to Jakarta EE 9 platform.

-> Note :  Unfortunately, Glassfish v6.0.0.M1 still requires **Java 8** at runtime.
-Java 11 support will be added in the next milestones.
+> Note :  Unfortunately, Glassfish v6.0.0.M1 still requires **Java 8** at runtime. ~Java 11 support will be added in the next milestones~ Java 11 in Glassfish is postponed to 6.1.

 ### Getting Glassfish v6.0.0.M1